-17. Evaluation Criteria
+18. Evaluation Criteria

-A project nomination must include documentation that lays out guantitative metrics and gualitative information demonstrating how the project meets the criteria below.
+A project nomination must include documentation that includes quantitative metrics and qualitative information demonstrating how the project meets the criteria below.
 Each section must be addressed.
 For performance metrics, the methodology, data sources, and assumptions used must be noted in the Attachment 4, Appendix 3: Performance Metrics Form.
-Evaluation criteria are grouped into three categories.